45deg/Actoverse-Scala/README.md

 ### Snapshot

 `DebuggingSupporter` stores the state (variables) of the actor itself every time when an actor finishes processing an incoming message, that is, finishes `receive`.
-Currently, you must specify the variables to be captured by adding `@State` to them.
+Currently, all `var`s in the classes that extends `Actor` are to be captured.

 ### AspectJ